We’re adding flashing yellow left-turn arrow traffic signals at intersections throughout Issaquah.

 - Northwest Maple Street and the Issaquah Transit Center

-- Newport Way Northwest and Issaquah Transit Center
+- Newport Way Northwest and the Issaquah Transit Center

 - Southeast Issaquah-Fall City Road and Southeast Black Nugget Road